JAlcocerT/JAlcocerT/content/blog/dev-landing-realestate.md

 Lets say, for example, with [Apify](https://jalcocert.github.io/JAlcocerT/apify/) which is one of the very [interesting APIs available](https://jalcocert.github.io/JAlcocerT/interesting-apis/) nowadays.

+Your journey with lead generation can start here: https://apify.com/store/categories/lead-generation

 ### Copy Paste Plugins for Webs